-“The shift towards more research and innovation, with a focus on entrepreneurship, which began with the redesigned 2020 European budget, will now also be continued in the MFF.
+“The shift to more research and innovation, with a focus on entrepreneurship, initiated with the redesigned European budget of 2020, will now also be continued in the MFF.
 This shift is imperative for our growth, job creation and competitiveness.

-The conclusion of these negotiations means the European Recovery Plan can finally be activated.
-This fund is very important to get through the crisis, but it stands or falls with its use.
-The resources need to get to where they are actually needed.
+With the conclusion of these negotiations, the European Recovery Plan can finally be put into action.
+This fund is very important to get us through the crisis, but it stands or falls with its use.
+The resources need to get to the people that actually need them.
 Here too the European Union must prove its credibility.

 I would like to thank the various delegations for their efforts and constructive cooperation, and I call on the European Council to take responsibility for ratifying the agreement reached.”

 Statement by Jan Olbrycht (EPP, PL), MFF co-rapporteur:

 "Finally, the process of preparing and adopting the EU budget for the next seven years is over and final beneficiaries will be able to plan specific actions and investments in response to the crisis.
 It is very important that the European Parliament’s negotiating successes are used on the ground.
 I hope that national parliaments will quickly ratify in order to allow for the Recovery Fund to be created, which will strengthen the EU long-term budget in the economic recovery after the pandemic."